python/typeshed/README.md

 There are several strategies available for specifying the version of a stubs package you're using, each with its own tradeoffs:

-1. Use the same pin that you use for the package being stubbed.
+1. Use the same bounds that you use for the package being stubbed.
 For example, if you use `requests>=2.30.0,<2.32`, you can use `types-requests>=2.30.0,<2.32`.
 This ensures that the stubs are compatible with the package you are using, but it carries a small risk of breaking